aryadaroui/csulb-master-thesis-class/intro to latex.md

 ### Figures

-You have to use the `graphicx` package.
-Your included images should be in the same folder as the file you're compiling from.
-If you wish to put them in a different folder, you can select the path to the folder.
+To embed figures, you have to use the `graphicx` package.
+Your included images should be in the same folder as the file your compiling from, or, if you wish to put them in a different folder, you can select the path to the folder.

 ```latex
 \documentclass{article}